 Instant Pot Boiled Peanuts are an easy to make Southern snack that can be made in a fraction of the time of traditional recipes.

 Boiled Peanuts are a staple in the south.
 Growing up in South Carolina and now living in south Georgia, they are everywhere.
-Every gas station has signs touting their own fresh selection and in some areas there will be stands along the sides of the road.
+They are even the official state snack of South Carolina!
+Every gas station has signs touting their own fresh selection and in some areas there will be boiled peanut stands along the sides of the road.

 What are boiled peanuts?

-If you aren’t familiar with this savory snack you’re in for a treat-maybe.
+If you aren’t familiar with this savory and salty snack you’re in for a treat-maybe.
 People fall firmly in two camps, you either love them or hate them.
 (I obviously love them.)

-Boiled peanuts are made with raw peanuts and boiled slowly in salted or seasoned water until soft.
+Boiled peanuts are made with raw peanuts and boiled slowly in salted or seasoned water until the shell is soft.
 They are shelled by hand or with your mouth and make a tasty, salty treat.

 What are green peanuts?